theteamworks/project-board-automation/docs/Process.md

 ### Use the review process in GitHub

 This workflow has been set up around a flow that requires a pull request to merge into your `main` / `develop` branch.
 It also works with `CODEOWNERS` and any number of reviews required before being approved to merge.
-The GitHub repo settings can be seen [here](./GitHubSettings)
+The GitHub repository settings can be seen [here](./GitHubSettings)

 ### Pick a card from `todo` and add your name(s) to it